lupyuen/lupyuen.github.io/src/fb.md

 lvgldemo widgets
 ```

-We'll see the Graphical User Interface as shown in the pic above!
+And we'll see the LVGL Graphical User Interface on PinePhone! [(Like this)](https://lupyuen.github.io/images/fb-lvgl3.jpg)

 _But it won't respond to our touch right?_